 Immediately after crossing a small side creek you will find more signs to Neates Glen and Evans Lookout.
 This is the end of the main canyon section of the Grand Canyon.

 If you are doing Grand Canyon as well, follow the signs towards Neates Glen.
-The track climbs up a set of steps and then along a ledge above the canyon to the anchor point, a large set of bolts and chains.
+The track climbs up a set of steps and then along a ledge above the canyon for around 15 minutes to the anchor point, a large set of bolts and chains.

 Otherwise, the Pilcher Track (fairly faint) starts immediately back across the side creek from the signpost, just under the power lines.
 It zigzags steeply up the cliff line, crossing a section of landslip near the bottom.
 There are a few false leads in place, when it hits the minor cliff lines.
 Once through the cliff lines, there is a short side track out to a good lookout high above Greaves Creek and Beauchamp Falls.
 The track then continues up the ridge, then up the side of the gully (Jugglers) that you have just descended, and back to your car.